College Football rankings: Top 25 scores, schedule for bowl games | NCAA.com

 It's college football bowl season.
-Below, find Top 25 scores and schedule for the bowl games.
+Below, get Top 25 scores and the schedule for the bowl games.
 All rankings are the College Football Playoff rankings.

 No. 25 Boise State's game against Boston College in the First Responders Bowl has been canceled because of lightning.